 1. Eat Balanced Meals

-“Spend time planning ahead and grocery shopping for nutritious meals and snacks to enjoy throughout the week,” Mia suggests.
+“Spend time planning ahead and grocery shopping for nutritious meals and snacks to enjoy throughout the week,” Syn suggests.
 “Focus on foods that are high in protein and fiber to help you feel satisfied for longer.”

 2. Clear Your Home of Tempting Midnight Snacks

-Again, this point seems almost too simple, but it’s more effective than you may imagine.
+This point seems almost too simple, but it’s more effective than you may imagine.